PyoIterator

 True

-Returns True if all the elements of iterable are unique.
+Returns True if all the elements of the Iterator are unique.

 The function returns as soon as the first non-unique element is encountered.